telerik/kendo-ui-core/docs/web/scheduler/overview.md

         }
     }

 `17px` is a hard-coded value, which should match the scrollbar width.
-It can be calculated and set with Javascript before printing, if desired.
+It can be calculated and set with Javascript before printing if desired.

-In addition, the Scheduler needs a fixed pixel width for itself or some of its ancestors, otherwise it may resize during printing, which will cause the displayed absolutely positioned events to become misaligned.
+In addition, the Scheduler needs a fixed pixel width for itself or some of its ancestors.
+Otherwise, it may resize during printing, which will cause the displayed absolutely positioned events to become misaligned.
+If the widget is part of a fluid layout, a fixed width can be set only for the printing task and then removed, as demonstrated in the example below.

-If the widget is part of a fluid layout, a fixed width can be set only for the printing task, and then removed:
+###### Example

     <button id="printPage" type="button">Print</button>